-- You have health coverage that would cover all or part of the Medicare MSA Plan deductible. - You joined another Medicare Advantage Plan.
-You'll need to disenroll from your current plan before you can join an MSA Plan. - You get benefits from the U.S. Department of Defense (TRICARE) or the U.S. Department of Veterans Affairs (VA). - You're a retired Federal government employee who is enrolled in a plan through the Federal Health Benefits Program (FEHBP). - You're eligible for Medicaid. - You're currently getting hospice care. - You live outside the U.S. more than 183 (total) days a year.
+- You have health coverage that would cover the Medicare MSA Plan deductible. - You joined another Medicare Advantage Plan. - You get benefits from the U.S. Department of Defense (TRICARE) or the U.S. Department of Veterans Affairs (VA). - You're a retired Federal government employee and part of the Federal Health Benefits Program (FEHBP). - You're eligible for Medicaid. - You're currently getting hospice care. - You live outside the U.S. more than 183 (total) days a year.

-If you're interested in joining a particular MSA Plan, you'll need to contact the plan for enrollment information and to join.
+Once you decide which MSA Plan you want, you'll need to contact the plan for enrollment information and to join.
 The plan will tell you how to set up your medical savings account with a bank that the plan selects.
 You must set up this account before the plan can process your enrollment.
 After you join, you'll get a letter from the plan telling you when your coverage begins.
 Once you join and have MSA coverage:

 - Medicare gives the plan an amount of money each year for your health care. - The plan deposits money into your account on your behalf.
-You can't deposit your own money. - You can use the money in your account to pay for health care costs, including health care costs that aren't covered by Medicare.

-- If you use all the money in your account and you have additional health care costs, you'll have to pay for your Medicare-covered services out of pocket until you reach your plan's deductible. - During the time you're paying out of pocket for services before the deductible is met, doctors and other providers can't charge you more than the Medicare-approved amount. - Your payments for Medicare-covered Part A and Part B services count toward your plan's deductible.
-After you reach your deductible, your plan will cover your Medicare-covered services. - Money left in your account at the end of the year stays in the account and may be used for health care costs in future years.
+You can't deposit your own money. - You can use the money in your account to pay for health care costs, including health care costs that aren't covered by Medicare. - If you use all the money in your account and you have additional health care costs, you'll have to pay for your Medicare-covered services out of pocket until you reach your plan's deductible. - During the time you're paying out of pocket for services before the deductible is met, doctors and other providers can't charge you more than the Medicareapproved amount. - Your payments for Medicare-covered Part A and Part B services count toward your plan's deductible.
+After you reach your deductible, your plan will cover your Medicarecovered services. - Money left in your account at the end of the year stays in the account and may be used for health care costs in future years.
 If you stay with the same MSA Plan the following year, the new deposit will be added to any leftover amount.